drodriguezSRL/coppeliasim_lunar_terrain/README.md

 A simple lunar-like virtual scene to be used with robotics simulator [CoppeliaSim](https://www.coppeliarobotics.com/).

-*Note: The terrain does not correspond to a real region of the Moon, but has, instead, being modeled using the **Terrain.ttm** tool available by default.
+*Note: The terrain does not correspond to a real region of the Moon, but has, instead, been modeled using the **Terrain.ttm** tool available by default.
 Digital elevation models can be imported as heightfield shapes in CoppeliaSim as per the information provided [here](https://www.coppeliarobotics.com/helpFiles/en/importExport.htm).*

 ## Getting Started